Berkeley-MDes/tdf-fa23-baeuke/weekly-reports/week-12/report-12.md

 <br/>

 ********
-Finally, right before the last lecture for this week Rachel expressed interest in joining my project.
-So, now it's two of us working on the long distance communication device, which is very cool since she also has a background in CS and we can work together on software and hardware code as well as this project requires at least 2 microcontrollers.
+Finally, right before the last lecture for this week **Rachel expressed interest in joining** the project.
+So, now **it's two of us working** on the long distance communication device!
+Which is very cool since she also has a background in CS and we can work together on software and hardware code as well as this project requires at least 2 microcontrollers.